rkt/rkt/app-container/SPEC.md

 ### Image Layout

 The on-disk layout of an app container is straightforward.
-It includes a *rootfs* with all of the files that will exist in the root of the app and an *app manifest* describing how to execute the app.
+It includes a *rootfs* with all of the files that will exist in the root of the app and an *app image manifest* describing the contents of the image and how to execute the app.

 ```
-/app
+/manifest
 /rootfs
 /rootfs/usr/bin/data-downloader
 /rootfs/usr/bin/reduce-worker